m-kahr/my_page_test/content/authors/admin/_index.md

 highlight_name: true
 ---

+This Site is under construction!!!
 Michael Kahr is a postdoctoral researcher at the University of Graz.
 His research is mainly targeted to mixed-integer (non)linear optimization.
 To be continued
 {style="text-align: justify;"}